Bonfida/solana-name-service-guide/sns-book/src/wallet-guide.md

 2. Check the SOL record

-   - If the SOL record is set and the expected owner matches the actual owner of the domain, the destination specified in the record is the correct destination.
+   - If the SOL record is set and the signature is valid, the public key specified in the record is the correct destination.
    - Else go to step 3

 3. The correct destination of funds is the domain owner